bananacoffeerain/bananacoffeerain.github.io/index.md

 <br><br><br>
 I am a User Experience (UX) Researcher at Google.
 I explore how consumers perceive ads and how to make their experience better. <br><br>

-I am a mixed methods researcher and my research interests are broad and include : human-computer interaction, computer-mediated-communication, social computing, trust, engagement, literacy and accessibility.<br><br>
+I am a mixed methods researcher and my research interests are broad and include : human-computer interaction, computer-mediated-communication, social computing, trust, engagement, literacy, and accessibility.<br><br>

-Prior to Google, I earned a PhD from the department of Human Centered Design and Engineering in the University of Washington, where I explored how time could be leveraged as a base of a tailoring strategy for technology design.
+Prior to Google, I earned my PhD from the department of Human Centered Design and Engineering at the University of Washington, where I explored how time could be leveraged as a tailoring strategy for technology design.
 During my PhD program, I completed internships with HP, Yahoo and Google.
 I hold a MA in Communication and a BA in English Language and Literature both from Seoul National University in Korea.
 <br><br>
 I use this website to share my past research and to highlight things and thoughts that I personally find interesting at the moment. </p><br><br><br>